niplav/site/pipe_rings.md

 question](https://stackoverflow.com/questions/235785/is-there-an-md5-fixed-point-where-md5x-x)).

-This can be illustrated easily with a toy example: the set of hexadecimal strings with length 2, and a hashsum that is simply the first two characters of the MD5 sum of the input (here called f2md5sum).
+This can be illustrated easily with a toy example: the set of hexadecimal strings with length 2, and a hash sum that is simply the first two characters of the MD5 sum of the input (here called f2md5sum).
 Then one can try to find such a fixed point with a line of rc: